Dr. Joseph Benton Howell

 Erika Jobes

 Erika Jobes was first introduced to the Enneagram through her professional work in the business world in 2012.
 She read several books and was comfortable with her introductory knowledge until she found Dr. Howell's book, Becoming Conscious: The Enneagram's Secret Passageway.
 She resonated deeply with the spiritual nature of Dr. Howell's book and decided to attend an ICB conference.
 She immediately joined the ICB training in 2015 and was asked to join the faculty when she graduated from the training.
 Erika received her BSN from the University of Alabama and then her MSN as a Family Nurse Practitioner.
 She spent 10 years working in and around emergency cardiology.
 Looking for a new challenge, she earned her MBA and joined the business world in 2001 where she worked for 18 years.
 After a successful career in the business world, she returned to nursing in 2019 and now works as a Nurse Practitioner in Cardiology.
 Erika loves gardening, hiking and being outdoors.
-She also loves spending time with her wife Jessica, their son Charlie and her two older sons Jack and Jon.
+She also loves spending time with her wife Jessica, their sons Charlie and Joseph, and her two older sons, Jack and Jon.

 ICB Adjunct Faculty members have completed the Certification training in the Spirituality of the Enneagram or are esteemed experts in their field who share their knowledge with our students and participants at conferences and training sessions.